- What we believe

 - About WELS

-Today's Devotion is brought to you by WELS and www.WhatAboutJesus.com
+Today's Devotion is brought to you by WELS and www.WhatAboutJesus.com.
+This devotion was selected from the Daily Devotion archive.

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.